 The Luxembourg social security system has been codified into a single unified system.
-The rates of contributions apply to compensation and earnings up to a maximum of five times the minimum reference social wage.
+The rates of contributions apply to compensation and earnings up to a maximum of 5 times the minimum reference social wage.
 The employee’s and employer’s contributions are the same (about 3,05% for sickness and maternity leave and 8% for retirement).

 Healthcare and Insurances

-In the event of absence from work due to illness, all employees under the age of 68 are entitled to statutory sickness pay for a period of up to 78 weeks within a reference period of 104 weeks as from 1st January 2019.
+In the event of absence from work due to illness duly notified by informing the employer on the first day of absence and providing them with a medical certificate at the latest on the 3rd day of their absence, all employees under the age of 68 are entitled to statutory sickness pay for a period of up to 78 weeks within a reference period of 104 weeks as from 1 January 2019.
+The employer must continue to pay the employee’s salary and receives reimbursement of 80% of the costs from the Luxembourg Mutual Insurance Scheme.
 From the month following the month during which the employee reaches an absence of 77 days, the employee is paid directly by the Social Security authorities.
 The payment of Social Security premiums is compulsory and allows to finance the statutory sickness pay.
 Employees on sickness leave are protected against dismissal for the first 26 consecutive weeks of their absence.
-As from 1st January 2019, the contract lapses with immediate effect after a period of 78 weeks of absence for illness, compared to 52 weeks previously.
+If an employee is still unable to work after the end of the statutory sickness pay, they may apply for an invalidity pension.
+As from 1 January 2019, the contract lapses with immediate effect after a period of 78 weeks of absence for illness, compared to 52 weeks previously.

 Pensions: Mandatory and Typically Provided

-The normal old age pension is generally granted at the age of 65, with the stipulation that a 120-month contributory period of compulsory, voluntary or elective insurance or purchase periods has been completed.
-However, there are exceptions to this minimum retirement age where the worker can retire at the age of 57 or 60 under certain conditions.
+The normal old age pension is generally granted at the age of 65, provided a 120-month contributory period of compulsory, voluntary or elective insurance or purchase periods has been completed.
+However, there are exceptions to this minimum retirement age, where the worker can retire at the age of 57 or 60, under certain conditions.